ziyezhu92/seainfo6150/assignments/final-project.md

 # SEA INFO-6150 Final Project

-We work for a small business named **Vehiclr** that offers certain kinds of vehicles that can be bought online and personalized with a number of options.
+We work for a small business named **VehicleMart** that offers certain kinds of vehicles that can be bought online and personalized with a number of options.

-Our team has been tasked with designing, building and testing a new website for **Vehiclr**.
+Our team has been tasked with designing, building and testing a new website for **VehicleMart**.

 I have already implemented a number of pieces of the website that relate to state management, routing, injecting data into the UI, etc.

 Your role is to coordinate with the other members of your team to build the UI pieces and CSS stylesheets that display the data in a usable, accessible and attractive way.

-You are encouraged to do research and look at other websites that sell products to get ideas about how to present the **Vehiclr** products and order flow.
+You are encouraged to do research and look at other websites that sell products to get ideas about how to present the **VehicleMart** products and order flow.

-## Schedule

-### Week 9, March 13
-You will be split into teams and review project.

-### Week 10, March 20
-With your team, you will work on wireframes, user flows, sitemap for the website.

-These pieces should be shared in a document or emailed to a.bingham@northeastern.edu **by 2pm EDT, March 27** (ie, the beginning of Week 11 class).

-#### Wireframes
-You must have wireframes for
-* Homepage
-* About
-* Contact
-* 404
-* Products
-* Product Detail
-* Order flow (step 1, step 2, summary, thank you)

-#### User flows
-You must come up with at least 2 user flows you want your users to complete

-#### Site map
-You must create a sitemap showing all the pages of the site

-### Week 11, March 27
-With your team, you will work on project implementation

-### Week 12, April 3
-With your team, you will work on project implementation

-### Week 13, April 10
-In class, we will conduct usability testing on each others' websites and provide feedback that teams can use to finalize their projects.

-### Week 14, April 17
-Each team will demonstrate their final website to the rest of the class.
-Personal journals/writeups should be shared in a document or emailed to a.bingham@northeastern.edu **by midnight EDT, April 18**.

 ## Rubric
 This project is worth 30% of your final grade.